loki344/ml-starter/README.md

 </p>
 </details>

-## Step 5: Launch the application and try it out
+## Step 5: Launch the application and try it

 Docker makes the launch of the application very easy.
 Open the command line in the <strong>ml-starter/</strong>
 directory and execute the following code.
 This will take a while.